-‘Strong Woman Do Bong Soon’ Finale Tonight, But Fans Hope Park Hyung Sik & Park Bo Young Would Date for Real
+‘Strong Woman Do Bong Soon’ Finale Tonight, But Fans Hope Park Hyung Sik & Park Bo Young Would Date For Real

 On the other hand, Park Hyung Sik’s favorite scene was that of Episode 14, where he stared longingly at Bong Soon and said, “Please look at me.
 Please love me.”

-This scene happened after the emotional moment when Bong Soon, having lost her superhuman strength was finally caught by Kim Jang Hyun in chains.
+This scene happened after the emotional moment when Bong Soon, having lost her superhuman strength, was finally caught by Kim Jang Hyun in chains.
 He then tied a bomb to her that would set off in minutes, causing the whole Ainsoft building to blow up.
 In a desperate but hopeless attempt to rescue Bong Soon, Min Hyuk chose to stay with her knowing full well that the bomb will definitely take his life too.
 According to Soompi, Hyung Sik shared how this scene really made an impression on him.

 “I don’t think I’ve ever experienced a more thoughtful and emotional scene before.
 Even thinking about it now, I can still feel lingering emotions in my heart from that scene that I just can’t explain in words.”

-This further made fans’ hearts flutter as they hope for a real life relationship to eventually happen between Hyung Sik and Bo Young.
-According to insiders of the k-drama, the couple would often be seen sharing gentle back rubs during filming.
-Dating or not, the actors’ chemistry and connection definitely helped in making this k-drama one of the top rated ones shown this season.
+This further made fans’ hearts flutter as they hope for a real-life relationship to eventually happen between Hyung Sik and Bo Young.
+According to insiders of the K-drama, the couple would often be seen sharing gentle back rubs during filming.
+Dating or not, the actors’ chemistry and connection definitely helped in making this K-drama one of the top-rated ones shown this season.

 Making Film Part17 (4/4) . #kdrama #koreandrama #drakor #힘쎈여자도봉순 #박형식 #박보영 #김지수 #지수 #StrongWomanDoBongSoon #BTS #Jungkook #Jimin #Taehyung #EXO #EXOL #Got7 #Chanyeol #Baekhyun #TheLiarAndHisLover #WatchOutForThisWoman #Whisper #ThirdRateMyWay #WhileYouWereSleeping #RulerMasterofTheMask #ParkHyungSik #ParkBoYoung #ZEA #JiSoo

 Meanwhile, the cast and crew of Strong Woman Do Bong Soon are headed on a reward vacation to Bali on April 20.
-It has been confirmed that Hyung Sik and Bo Young will be joining cast members Ji Soo, Kim Won Hae and Im Won Hee on a one week break, after wrapping up production of the k-drama.
+It has been confirmed that Hyung Sik and Bo Young will be joining cast members Ji Soo, Kim Won Hae, and Im Won Hee on a one-week break, after wrapping up production of the K-drama.

 According to the Weekender, fans could join an online contest for a chance to have a photo opportunity with both Hyung Sik and Bo Young onstage during the said event.
-50 winners would also get a chance to win autographed posters of the k-drama.
+Fifty winners would also get a chance to win autographed posters of the K-drama.

 Don’t miss Strong Woman Do Bong Soon‘s finale tonight on JTBC.